Table of Contents

 Anna Freud, in her work on defense mechanisms, considered Repetition Compulsion as a defensive process aimed at managing unresolved anxiety.
 She stressed the importance of the child’s early environment and relationships in the development of this phenomenon.
 In her view, repetitive behaviors serve as unconscious strategies to reduce internal conflict and anxiety (Freud, A., 1936).

-Contemporary Psychoanalysis: The Object Relations Approach
+Contemporary Psychoanalysis: The Object Relations Approach and Repetition Compulsion in Psychoanalysis

 Object Relations theory, developed by figures such as Melanie Klein, W. R. D. Fairbairn, and Donald Winnicott, reinterprets Repetition Compulsion within the framework of early interpersonal interactions and the internalization of these relationships.